Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

     ```

 4. Install `dotenv` to manage environment variables:
+    - dotenv lets you keep sensitive information like API keys outside of your code.
     ```bash
     npm install dotenv
     ```

 5. In your `server.js` (or entry point file), require dotenv at the top:
+    - This loads the environment variables defined in your .env file.
     ```javascript
     require('dotenv').config();
     ```

 6. Add your MongoDB URI in a `.env` file in the root of your project:
+    - Store your MongoDB connection string securely in the .env file.
     ```bash
     MONGODB_URI="mongodb+srv://<username>:<password>@cluster0.tqn82ch.mongodb.net/job-ready-devs?retryWrites=true&w=majority&appName=Cluster0"
     ```

 7. Update your `server.js` MongoDB connection code to use the environment variable:
+    - This ensures your app connects to the database using the URI from the `.env` file, with a fallback to a local database.
     ```javascript
     const mongoURI = process.env.MONGODB_URI || 'mongodb://localhost:27017/student-management'
     ```